 To see more detail of where to stay in New York map, go to google map;

-1. Midtown Manhattan & Times Square, best area to stay in new york first time
+1. Midtown Manhattan & Times Square, where to stay in new york for first time tourists

 Midtown is the name for the center of the city, and if you’ve never been to New York before, then this is the perfect place to stay since many of the cities most iconic sights are located here.